Top 5 Trends Influencing College Admissions

 While some institutions are reintroducing standardized testing requirements into their applications, test-optional policies still dominate the collegiate landscape and will likely continue to do so over the next five years.
 Test-optional admissions, which allow students to choose whether or not to submit their SAT or ACT scores with their applications, became prevalent during the COVID-19 pandemic.
 The movement was also a response to rising concerns that standardized tests contribute to inequities in higher education.[4]

-The number of colleges and universities that require standardized test results has decreased dramatically among Common App members in the last decade, from 55 percent in the 2019-2020 school year to a staggering 4 percent in the 2023-2024 school year.
+The number of colleges and universities that require standardized test scores has decreased dramatically among Common App members over the last decade, from 55 percent in the 2019-2020 school year to 4 percent in the 2023-2024 school year.[5]
 Test-optional policies are beneficial because they offer applicants more flexibility in presenting their academic achievements.
 Some universities have even gone test-blind and don’t consider standardized test scores at all.

 However, testing isn’t completely obsolete.
-Strong test scores are still determining factors in the admissions process for students seeking entry into highly sought-after schools like Harvard and MIT.
+Strong test scores remain determining factors in the admissions process for students seeking admission to highly selective schools such as Harvard and MIT.
 In fact, despite the drastic decrease in schools requiring test scores, there’s been a 10 percent increase among test score reporters in the past year.
 The most competitive students still rightfully view their test scores as invaluable additions to a strong college application.

 Technology Is Playing a Greater Role

 Advancements in technology are also influencing the evolution of college admissions.
-Admissions officers are using artificial intelligence to assist with evaluating increasingly large volumes of applications.
+Admissions officers are using artificial intelligence to assist in evaluating an increasing volume of applications.[6]
 Specifically, AI is being used to review transcripts and “analyze course rigor, grade trends, and subject-specific performance to provide admissions officers with a summary of a student’s academic journey.”
-By automating time-consuming work like looking for signs of plagiarism and tracking performance patterns over time, admissions officers can focus on the personalized nuances of each application.
+By automating time-consuming tasks such as detecting plagiarism and tracking performance trends over time, admissions officers can focus on the personalized nuances of each application.

 Students also use artificial intelligence to format resumes, brainstorm essay ideas, and research colleges.
 AI is the future; however, we caution against relying on it too heavily.
-To ensure fair admissions evaluations, many institutions are training admissions officers to spot heavy AI usage that’s replaced personal effort with technology.
+To ensure fair admissions evaluations, many institutions are training admissions officers to identify excessive AI use that has replaced human judgment.

 Colleges and universities are also reviewing applicants’ digital footprints, including social media profiles, blogs, portfolios, and more.
 Digital literacy and proficiency with burgeoning technologies are becoming increasingly relevant.